2010 MVP Invitational Champions' Cup: Results

-The five teams participated in a round-robin elimination round with the top two team playing for the championships at the finals scheduled on June 27.
+The five teams participated in a round-robin elimination round with the top two teams playing for the championships at the finals scheduled on June 27.
 The two teams from the PBA, Barangay Ginebra Kings and the Talk 'N Text Tropang Texters played no bearing games.
 Ginebra played two games and Talk 'N Text played just one.
 All the other teams played three games each in the first round.